Improving the Reliability of Macroeconomic and Macrofiscal Forecasts

-The workshop will be delivered in English, and highly interactive, providing practical and workable solutions elaborated through a mix of expert-based learning, hands-on operational experience, and systematic exchange of knowledge and regional experience; and mapping out the current state in represented countries, i.e. through a pre-event survey and in-class discussion.
+The workshop has been delivered in English, and highly interactive, providing practical and workable solutions elaborated through a mix of expert-based learning, hands-on operational experience, and systematic exchange of knowledge and regional experience; and mapping out the current state in represented countries, i.e. through a pre-event survey and in-class discussion.

 From 2014 to 2016, Mr. Šušteršič was a key expert on a technical assistance project in Kosovo, leading a team of experts that helped develop forecasting models and techniques used by their Ministry of Finance.
 From his experience, he has broad understanding of methodological, institutional and data quality issues involved in forecasting and practical solutions that may be used in imperfect environments.